CMD-Thomas/looklive-server/README.md

 ![image of before SPA](http://thomasmachielsen.nl/img/detailSPA.jpg)

 #Conclusion
 After painstakingly measuring and measuring and measuring again I know 2 things for sure a) Devtools is really unreliable at times so measurements can be really different, location and other internet users are a big part b) all the small minor changes actually seem to add up at the end, so it's all worth it.
 The only exception might be Gulp, browser-sync uses a load perfomance and doesn't work well with this current setup.
+And webP is an amazing format yet badly supported so next time I should provide a fallback.